David2289/Brastlewark/README.md

 Simple App written in Kotlin used to query the data from all the inhabitants from Brastlewark town.

 ### Dashboard
-'Home' tab shows a little presentation and explanation about the App goal.
+'List' Shows a list of Brastlewark's inhabitants.
-'List' tab shows a list of topics of Android development.
+'Detail' Shows the detail from the inhabitant selected from the previous screen.

 ### Language
 * Kotlin.